 Interested in Understanding How to Protect Your Assets for the Benefit of Your Children and Loved Ones?

-Many individuals, including parents, grandparents, good friends, and family members want to leave their estates to their children, spouse, partner, and other loved ones.
+Many individuals, including parents, grandparents, good friends, and family members, want to leave their estates to their children, spouse, partner, and other loved ones.
 Some of their strategies are well-intentioned but fail miserably at achieving their stated goals.
 Their goal is to protect their inheritance(s) from creditors, predators, in-laws (aka out-laws), and the IRS.
-The following are some examples of their thinking, and their (non) plan(s).
+The following are examples of their thinking and (non)plan(s).

-1. Outright Distribution – This plan (it’s really not a plan at all) allows for the automatic distribution of estate assets to a beneficiary upon death or the death of a second spouse/parent.
+- Outright Distribution – This plan (it’s really not a plan at all) allows for the automatic distribution of estate assets to a beneficiary upon the death of the first spouse or parent, or upon the death of the second spouse/parent.
 It is a technique commonly used in a will or trust.
 This method offers zero asset protection.
-Once the assets are distributed, they are included in a child’s estate, making them subject to creditors, ex-spouses, and other interested parties.
-In New Jersey, once these assets are distributed it is too late for you or your children to create a trust to protect these assets.
+Once assets are distributed, they are included in a child’s estate and become subject to creditors, ex-spouses, and other interested parties.
+In New Jersey, once these assets are distributed, it is too late for you or your children to create a trust to protect these assets.

-2. Income & Support Trusts – This type of trust involves establishing a trust for the support of a beneficiary.
-An independent trustee (not related to the creator of the trust) is appointed and directed to distribute trust income for the health, education, maintenance, and support of the beneficiary.
+- Income & Support Trusts – This type of trust establishes a trust for a beneficiary’s support.
+An independent trustee (not related to the trust’s creator) is appointed and directed to distribute trust income for the beneficiary’s health, education, maintenance, and support.
 This trust provides support for the beneficiary throughout his or her life and protects assets until they are distributed.
 However, mandatory distributions are not protected from creditors.
 This means that if a child has a right to income based on the language in the trust, your child’s creditors may assert a claim to that income, leaving your assets vulnerable.

-The use of a Discretionary Trust with creditor protection designed under the Uniform Trust Code is a favored technique because it protects your assets before they are distributed.
+The use of a Discretionary Trust with creditor protection, as provided under the Uniform Trust Code, is a favored technique because it protects your assets before they are distributed.
 It provides safeguards and a firewall against creditors and others while also allowing your beneficiary to receive your assets without technically “owning” them.
-This trust has become an increasingly popular tool used by many individuals today in their estate planning to ensure their assets go to who they intend them to.
+This trust has become an increasingly popular tool in many individuals’ estate planning today, ensuring their assets go to whom they intend.

 Shielding an Inheritance from Creditors with a Trust